- How does the application process work?

 - Is there a dress code?

-- Where are the ISO-Gruppe sites?
+- Where are the ISO-Gruppe locations?

-Can I send an unsolicited application?
+Can I submit an unsolicited application?

 What can I expect on my first day at work?